Orlando Arcia Preview, Player Props: Braves vs. Giants

 Orlando Arcia At The Plate

-- Among the qualified hitters, he ranks 32nd in batting average, while his on-base percentage ranks 54th and he is 70th in slugging.
+- Among qualified batters, he ranks 35th in batting average, while his on-base percentage ranks 61st and he is 72nd in slugging.

-- In 63.5% of his 104 games this season, Arcia has picked up at least one hit.
-He's also had 28 multi-hit games.

-- Arcia has picked up an RBI in 30.8% of his games this season, with two or more RBI in 13.5% of his games.
-He has also produced three or more runs in one contest.
+- Arcia has had an RBI in 32 games this year (30.5%), including 14 multi-RBI outings (13.3%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.